OlgaSushkova/Wave-Train-Analysis/README.md

 In the "ChannelNamesSelectedByUser" value you need to choose what channel name you want to analyze.
 Please note that if you choose a channel with the "EMG" prefix, a program will preprocess your signal with a 60-240 Hz filter and calculate an envelope of the signal.
 For other channels, a filter of 2-240 Hz will be applied.
 For modifying this preprocessing option please correct this in the "preprocess_signal" m-file.

+At last when progam will finish the processing of files in your program you can repeat this procedure and process another files in another folder.
+For instance, you can process two folders with files and compare calculated data in next programs (calculate_auc_008_fast_phase_time_psi0.m and analyze_auc_fast_phase_time_psi0.m).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Run the <b>calculate_auc_008_fast_phase_time_psi0.m</b> m-file to calculate AUC values based on the files calculated by previuos program (eegemg_allmetrics2mat.m).